anikha0507-hub/Gaussian/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1.
+1. import numpy as module
-2.
+2. craete ranges for  numbers
-3.
-4.
+3. print the value using gaussian elimination

 ## Program:
 ```
 /*
 Program to find the solution of a matrix using Gaussian Elimination.
-Developed by:
+Developed by: Anikha Pillai
-RegisterNumber:
+RegisterNumber: 25009524
 */
 ```